Cpt-Shaan/website/README.md

 # website

-webiste for portfolio - maintaining the stuff i have done <br>
+website for portfolio - maintaining the stuff i have done <br>
-P.S - many things are broken for now like the non-existent newsletter below.
+P.S - many things are broken for now like the form for the non-existent newsletter simply prints in console.

 deployed - https://cpt-shaan.github.io/website/